Edward Campion Acheson

 Edward Campion Acheson (April 7, 1858 – January 28, 1934) was sixth bishop of the Episcopal Diocese of Connecticut, serving as suffragan from 1915 to 1926; and coadjutor from 1926 to 1928.
 He was diocesan bishop from 1928 to 1934.
+Bishop Acheson became a naturalized citizen of the United States in 1894.

+Acheson was a member of St. John's Lodge, Free and Accepted Masons, of Middletown, and served as Chaplain of the Grand Lodge of Connecticut.
+He was also a trustee of the Berkeley Divinity School and the Ridgefield School of Ridgefield, Connecticut.

 Early life and education

 Acheson was born on April 7, 1858, in Woolwich, Kent in England, the son of Alexander Acheson and Mary Campion.
 He moved to Canada in 1881 settling in Toronto where he served with The Queen's Own Rifles of Canada and served in the North-West Rebellion in 1885.
 He studied for the priesthood at Wycliffe College and graduated in 1889, after which he moved to the United States.
 He also received a Master of Arts from New York University in 1892 and earned a Doctor of Sacred Theology from Trinity College in 1916.
 He was also granted a Doctor of Divinity from Wesleyan University and Berkeley Divinity School in 1916 and from Wycliffe College in 1917, respectively.